 Professional vs. DIY Installation: Which is Better?

 Replacing pool pipes can be a tricky task that needs professional help.
 Even though doing it yourself may sound like a good way to save money, it could lead to bigger problems if you don’t have the right skills or knowledge.
+A pool leak, for example, is not something to attempt to fix without the proper professional help.

 Before you decide whether to do it yourself or hire someone, there are a few things to consider.